 To name just one bad behavior in the current political climate, undermining healthcare, spreading misinformation, and disparaging basic safety measures during the worst pandemic in a century isn't a simple difference of opinion.
-It's killing hundreds of thousands and creating lasting health problems for countless more, all while crushing the economy because it's simply not safe for us to go about our business normally.
+It's killing hundreds of thousands and creating lasting health problems for countless more, all while crushing the supposedly all-important economy by making it simply not safe for us to go about our business normally.

 Anyone willing to support the most criminal, most corrupt, and arguably the most bigoted and uncaring administration in the history of the nation shouldn't be surprised if people are reluctant to associate with them.
 Even if for non-fascist reasons, supporting fascistic actions still supports fascism.
 Even if not out of racism, supporting white supremacists still supports white supremacy.
 This can't be waved off as just someone's harmless difference of opinion, or as "it's just politics" as though it didn't reflect on their values or have any real-world impact.

 The Trump administration has spent the last four years (and far longer, for many of its individual members) oppressing the marginalized, playing favorites with those willing to kiss up to them, undermining the rule of law, attacking journalism specifically and the very concept of truth in general, and encouraging others to do the same and worse.
 The Republican Senate has at best allowed this to happen and at worst assisted in it.
 And the media, perhaps in a futile attempt to ward off criticism from those who refuse to play by the rules regardless, has kept framing flagrant lawlessness as routine controversy.